ChannyHong/cctv-mask-detector/README.md

 ![](images/upload.gif)

 For this project, I recruited the help of Kevin, Ike, Jack for the labeling process.
-From the Suite 'label list' section, I divied up the images into 4 cohorts and we each took about an hour labeling them (bounding box around each face).
+From the Suite 'label list' section, I divied up the images into 4 cohorts and it took us less than a day to finish labeling them (bounding box around each face).

 ![](images/labeling.gif)